function61/varasto/docs/index.md

 Upcoming features
 -----------------

-These features are not ready, but are prioritized and on the roadmap:
+These (also free) features are not ready, but are prioritized and on the roadmap:

 |                      | Details                               |
 |----------------------|---------------------------------------|